L3ad Solutions

 Takeaway

 Pull your last 12 months of revenue and segment it by month.
-Calculate average transaction value and customer lifetime value for summer vs. winter visitors.
-This one number will tell you which season actually deserves your marketing budget.
+Calculate average transaction value and lifetime value for summer versus winter visitors.
+That one comparison tells you which season actually deserves your marketing budget, which is often not the busy one.

 port canaveral area business marketing seasonal tourists